pawel-jasnowski/GlobalCoffeeTrade/README.md

 In the future, the project can be improved by:

 - extending the dataset - some more historical data
-- extending the dataset for pricing area
+- extending the dataset for coffee pricing

 ## Contact